 The governmental fund financial statements (the balance sheet and the statement of revenues, expenditures, and changes in fund balance) are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Accordingly, revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-Expenditures generally are recorded when a liability is incurred, as under the accrual basis of accounting, however, certain expenditures, such as those related to compensated absences, are recorded only when payment is due.
+Expenditures generally are recorded when a liability is incurred, as under the accrual basis of accounting.
+However, certain expenditures, such as, for example, those related to compensated absences, are recorded only when payment is due.

-An adjustments column is presented within the financial statements to provide a reconciliation between the government-wide and governmental fund financial statements.
-See Note C for a discussion of the adjustment amounts.
+An adjustments column is presented within the financial statements to, when applicable, provide a reconciliation between the government-wide and governmental fund financial statements.
+See Note C.